 Welcome to the January issue of ValueNotes Connect.

 As always, we hope you enjoy reading our newsletter, and we look forward to your comments.
-And we wish all our readers the very best for 2017!

 Why structured “Voice of Customer” studies help in customer retention